 Bursting onto the scene in 1992, the Rolex Yacht Master was designed seize upon the success of the brand’s first sailing watch, the Submariner.
-Whilst this initial release was focused on the rigours of sailing, acting more as a tool than a timekeeping device, the Yacht Master would be a more luxurious and aesthetically focused product.
+Whilst this initial release was focused on the rigors of sailing, acting more as a tool than a timekeeping device, the Yacht Master would be a more luxurious and aesthetically focused product.

 In fact, the first Yacht Master model was a kind of fresh take on the Submariner, although the watch looks very similar to early styles of the highly successful Daytona.
 Key elements of the first Yacht Master included an etched bezel insert fixed to the bezel, big hands and maxi-markers as well as a more seamless, rounded shape.